loaizasteven/aiagentgraph/README.md

 4. An observations is returned
 5. Repeat from (2)

+The [Simple ReAct Agent](./simpleReactAgent/) directory showcases two approches.
+1. `agent.py`: The ReAct framework from scratch utilizing prompting and output parsing.
+2. `agentoptimized.py`: Use native langchain modules with AgentExecutor.

 ## LangGraph Agent

 Visual of the simple Langgraph Agent utilizing a search tool that leverages the TavillySearch API.